nurbilu/chat_game_proj/General_fixs_&_errors.md

    5. maybe need one terminal command to run all the flask apps for docker () make all impelment of server from one terminal command - currnet different frameworks in different terminals - not good - need to be one command to run all frameworks from one folder as blueprints and run all in one command ()

+   6.a. add more visual effects to the website ()
-   6. clean data in DB collections - remove all url strings from the data , to make it more human understandable and not full of links (maybe undoable)
+   6.b. clean data in DB collections - remove all url strings from the data , to make it more human understandable and not full of links (maybe undoable)

+   7.a. make django framework more efficient - too many debug messages and many calls to each endpoints (?)()

 ###keep one before last :